 The exact elements that must change to lower costs and/or increase prices and perceived value depend on the business and the market it targets.
 Only you know how much materials cost, how much time you spent making an item (and the hourly wage you’re paying yourself), as well as your overhead costs.

 Soap can be a profitable product to make and sell, however, it’s made less profitable if the business owner:

 >> hasn’t streamlined their process and takes too long to make a batch of soap, cut it into bars, and package it.

 >> is renting a space for production.

 >> pays high fees for craft shows and doesn’t have a display or sales pitch that produces enough sales to cover craft show fees and then some.

 >> doesn’t give shoppers a valid reason for consumers to pay higher prices for their bar of soap instead of buying a bar of Irish Spring.

+Costs are what decrease products: material costs, labor costs, and overhead costs.
 Here’s a brief description of the costs a business must be aware of, which can eat into profits:

 These are the costs of any materials required to create a “sale ready” product.